 (773) 508-3383 (Fax)

 Anne L. Grauer received her Ph.D. in biological anthropology from the University of Massachusetts-Amherst.
-Her research interests include paleopathology (the study of ancient human disease) and paleodemography (the study of ancient human mortality, fertility, and migration patterns).
-In particular, Dr. Grauer's research interests focus on the lives of women and the impact of social environments on the presence of diseases, human morbidity, and mortality.
-She is currently analyzing skeletons from medieval England and cemetery populations from 19th-century urban centers in the United States, and works in the collections of the Field Museum of Natural History.
-Dr. Grauer served as the President of the Paleopathology Association from 2009-2011 , and currently serves as the Secretary/Treasurer of the American Association of Physical Anthropologists (AAPA) (2013-2017).
+Her research interests include paleopathology (the study of ancient human disease) and bioarchaeology (the study of human remains from archaeological contexts).
+In particular, Dr. Grauer's research interests focus on how aspects of sex, gender, and social identity impact the presence of diseases in the past.
+She is currently analyzing skeletons from medieval England, from cemetery populations in 19th-century urban centers in the United States, and works in the collections of the Field Museum of Natural History.
+Dr. Grauer served as the President of the Paleopathology Association from 2009-2011, and as the Secretary/Treasurer of the American Association of Physical Anthropologists (AAPA) (2013-2017).
 She is currently the President-elect of the AAPA and the incoming Editor-in-Chief of the International Journal of Paleopathology.
 Along with her position in the Department of Anthropology, she is an adjunct professor in the Biology Department, and a Research Associate in the Department of Anthropology at the Field Museum of Natural History.
 Dr. Grauer is a forensic consultant for the FBI's Evidence Response Team, the Cook County Sheriff’s Police, and the Cook County Medical Examiner’s Office.

 SELECTED PUBLICATIONS AND PAPERS